-In accordance with Government Auditing Standards, we have also issued our report dated June 25, 2020 on our consideration of Roswell Park's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+In accordance with Government Auditing Standards, we have also issued our report dated June 8, 2021 on our consideration of Roswell Park's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
 The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on internal control over financial reporting or on compliance.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering Roswell Park's internal control over financial reporting and compliance.

-Freed Maxick CPAs, P.C.
+Freed Maxiek CPAs, P.C.

-Buffalo, New York June 25, 2020
+Buffalo, New York June 8, 2021

-MANAGEMENT'S DISCUSSION AND ANALYSIS March 31, 2020 and 2019 (in thousands of dollars, except as otherwise noted)
+MANAGEMENT'S DISCUSSION AND ANALYSIS March 31, 2021 and 2020 (in thousands of dollars, except as otherwise noted)

-Our discussion and analysis of Roswell Park Cancer Institute Corporation d/b/a Roswell Park Comprehensive Cancer Center's ("Roswell Park" or "Center") financial performance provides an overview of Roswell Park's financial activities for the fiscal year ended on March 31, 2020 and 2019.
-The consolidated financial statements of Roswell Park Cancer Institute Corporation d/b/a Roswell Park Comprehensive Cancer Center include the accounts of Roswell Park Cancer Institute Corporation and the Roswell Park Clinical Practice Plan (also collectively referred to as the "Public Benefit Corporation" and/or "PBC").
+Our discussion and analysis of Roswell Park Cancer Institute Corporation d/b/a Roswell Park Comprehensive Cancer Center's ("Roswell Park" or "Center") financial performance provides an overview of Roswell Park's financial activities for the fiscal year ended on March 31, 2021 and 2020.
+The consolidated financial statements include the accounts of Roswell Park Cancer Institute and the Roswell Park Clinical Practice Plan (also collectively referred to as the "Public Benefit Corporation" and/or "PBC").
 Please read this management's discussion and analysis in conjunction with Roswell Park's consolidated financial statements.
 Unless otherwise indicated, all dollar amounts are in thousands.